chm0dx/peepedIn/README.md

 # peepedIn

-Gather and scrape info from the LinkedIn profiles of a company's employees.
+Peep the LinkedIn profiles of a company's employees.

 There are other ways to do this kind of thing, but this is simple, targeted to what I need it to do, and easy to integrate into other projects.